Isaac Hecker: Early life

 Isaac Hecker was born in New York City on December 18, 1819, the third son and youngest child of German immigrants, John and Caroline (Freund) Hecker.
 When barely twelve years of age, he had to go to work and pushed a baker's cart for his elder brothers who had a bakery on Rutgers Street.
-He studied at every possible opportunity, becoming immersed in Kant's Critique of Pure Reason, and while still, a lad took part in certain politico-social movements which aimed at the elevation of the working man.
+He studied at every possible opportunity, becoming immersed in Kant's Critique of Pure Reason and, while still a young man, took part in certain politico-social movements which aimed at the elevation of the working man.

 Brook Farm movement

 It was at this juncture that he met Orestes Brownson, who exercised a marked influence over him.
 Isaac was deeply religious, a characteristic for which he gave much credit to his prayerful mother, and remained so amid all the reading and agitating in which he engaged.
-Having grown into young manhood, he joined the Brook Farm movement, and in that colony, he tarried some six months.
+Having grown into young manhood, he joined the Brook Farm movement, and he tarried in that colony some six months.

 Conversion to Catholicism and ordination as a priest

 Shortly after leaving the Brook Farm in 1844, Hecker was baptized into the Roman Catholic Church by Bishop John McCloskey of New York.
 One year later, he was entered in the novitiate of the Redemptorists in Belgium, and there he cultivated to a high degree the spirit of lofty mystical piety which marked him through life.

 Ordained a priest in London by then Bishop Nicholas Wiseman in 1849, he spent a year as a parish priest and chaplain with the small Redemptorist community at Our Immaculate Lady of Victories in Clapham.
 He returned to New York in March 1851 and worked until 1857 as a Redemptorist missionary.
 With all his mysticism, Isaac Hecker had the wide-awake mind of the typical American.
 He perceived that the Catholic Church's missionary activity in the United States must remain to a large extent ineffective unless it adopted methods suited to the country and the age.
 In this, he had the sympathy of four fellow Redemptorists, who like himself were of American birth and converts from Protestantism.

 Acting as their agent, and with his local superiors' consent, Hecker went to Rome to beg of the Rector Major of his Order that a Redemptorist novitiate might be opened in the United States, in order thus to attract American youths to the missionary life.
 In furtherance of this request, he took with him the strong approval of some American hierarchy members.
 The Rector Major, instead of listening to Hecker, expelled him from the Order for having made the journey to Rome without sufficient authorization.

-Isaac, determined to fight the expulsion, remained in Rome.
+Hecker, determined to fight the expulsion, remained in Rome.
 He approached Cardinal Alessandro Barnabò, prefect of the Propaganda, the Congregation of the Roman Curia with supervisory responsibility for the church in the United States.
 Cardinal Barnabo, made aware by American bishops of Hecker's outstanding missionary work and personal holiness, arranged an interview with Pope Pius IX.
 The pontiff dispensed Hecker and his four companions from their vows as Redemptorists.